Doing Business With the OCC

 What the OCC Buys

-The OCC’s Annual procurement awards are approximately $150 million representing about 1,500 contracts.
+The OCC’s annual procurement awards are approximately $180 million representing about 1,500 contracts.
 Awards are primarily in the following North American Industry Classification System codes:

 The following pre-solicitation notices are for procurements between $15,000 and $25,000:

-To review the OCC’s most recent forecast of contract opportunities, please visit:
+To review the OCC’s most recent forecast of contract opportunities and list of OCC existing contracts with incumbent prime contractors, please visit:

 Register With the OCC